microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 Azure Bot Services is a distributed system and message order is not guaranteed.
 Web Chat use insertion sort based on the timestamp to order messages.

-Messages with a latter timestamp may arrive sooner than messages with a former timestamp.
-Thus, messages with latter timestamp could appear on the screen first.
-Then, messages with a former timestamp will get inserted before it.
+Messages with a newer timestamp may arrive before messages with an older timestamp.
+Thus, messages with a newer timestamp could appear on the screen first.
+Then, messages with an older timestamp will get inserted before it.

 Because the time between the insertion is usually very short (adjacent packet in a Web Socket connection), users may not see the insertion visually.
-But screen reader always read messages in the order they appear on the screen, regardless of their positions in the DOM tree.
-Thus, message order could be confusing to users who relies on screen reader.
+But the screen reader always reads the messages in the order they appear on the screen, regardless of their positions in the DOM tree.
+Thus, the message order could be confusing to users who rely on the screen reader.

 ![Direct Line sequence diagram](https://raw.githubusercontent.com/microsoft/BotFramework-WebChat/master/docs/media/direct-line-sequence-diagram.png)